 PhD supervision (project descriptions below):

-Egle Salominaite (GSSS Research Fellow); Myrthe van der Wekken (Network Institute Academy Assistant); Erwin Biersteker (Research Assistant Smart Governance), Marije Visscher (Network Institute Academy Assistant).
+Julian Leek (HvA), Brendan McDade (Hva), Arjen van Lindt (HvA), Egle Salominaite (VU GSSS Research Fellow); Myrthe van der Wekken (VU/UvA Network Institute Academy Assistant); Erwin Biersteker (VU, Research Assistant Smart Governance), Marije Visscher (VU/UvA Network Institute Academy Assistant).

 Strengthening aid accountability: impact assessment of accountability initiatives following the Nepal earthquakes.
 Co-applicant & supervisor.
 A study aimed at developing an impact assessment methodology based on crowdsourced disaster relief initiatives.
 Research grant from Network Institute.
 Project in collaboration with Accountability Lab, Kathmandu Nepal. (with Victor de Boer)

 Enabling person-centered care through information and communication technology: towards a resilient approach of healthcare.
 Co-applicant & supervisor.
 A study of how ICT-enabled person centered care can strengthen patient and sector resilience.
 Research grant from Institute for Societal Resilience. (with Fleur Thomese and Sabine Wildevuur)

 Organizing resilience for dealing with water crises in networked societies.
 Co-applicant & supervisor.
 A study of networked approaches to water governance mechanisms.
 Research grant provided by Institute for Societal Resilience. (with Frank de Bakker and Christine Moser)

 Enhancing smart disaster governance: Assessing the potential of the net-centric approach (NWO/MAGW)